-Major Head Components/Items Norms of Assistance Seed components i.
-Production of breeder seed Annexure XI ii.
-Procurement of breeder seed iii.
-Production of foundation seed iv.
-Production of certified seed (SVS) v.
-Distribution of certified seed vi.
+Seed components 1.
+Production of breeder seed 2.
+Procurement of breeder seed 3.
+Production of foundation seed 4.
+Production of certified seed (SVS) 5.
+Distribution of certified seed 6.
 Infrastructure and Technical Support.
-Demonstration i.
-Integrated Nutrient management (INM) Components ii.
-Integrated Pest management (IPM) (Non-seed iii.
-Promotion of sprinkler sets components) iv.
-Pilot component on Biotic menace (Blue Bull (Neel gai) v.
-Extension & HRD (including infrastructure) vi.
-Project of ICRISAT vii.
+Demonstration 4.
+Integrated Nutrient management (INM) Components (Non- 5.
+Integrated Pest management (IPM) seed components) 6.
+Promotion of sprinkler sets 7.
+Pilot component on Biotic menace (Blue Bull (Neel gai) 8.
+Extension & HRD (including infrastructure) 9.
+Project of ICRISAT 10.
 Project Manning Support (Miscellaneous expenditure)

-3. PERFORMANCE OVER-VIEW - (first to Tenth plan)
+3. PERFORMANCE OVER-VIEW

-AN ANALYSIS TO PRE AND POST TMOP INTERVENTION
+(AN ANALYSIS TO PRE AND POST TMOP INTERVENTION)

 For comparative analysis, the average area covered, the production, productivity and percentage of pulse area under irrigation have been taken into consideration on Five Year Plan basis.
-Annual plans (1966-69, 1979-80 and 1990-92), during which the five year plans could not be enforced/implemented, have, however, been excluded for the purpose of analysis.
-The analytical review of pulses status prior to and during the TMOP period is briefly analyzed as below:
+Annual Plans (1966-69, 1979-80 and 1990-92), during which the five year plans could not be enforced/implemented, have, however, been excluded for the purpose of analysis.
+The analytical review of Pulses status prior to and during the TMOP period is briefly analyzed as below: